 You Big Ox – I Hate It Here Too (2024)

-Equal parts crushing and cathartic, I Hate It Here Too layers massive, slow-moving riffs with distant vocals and shoegaze-laced melancholy.
-Despite its heaviness, there’s a surprising sense of clarity beneath the distortion — a raw, modern take that balances vulnerability with volume.
+I Hate It Here Too layers massive, slow-moving riffs with distant vocals and shoegaze-laced melancholy.
+It’s equal parts crushing and cathartic, and for all its heaviness, there’s still a real sense of clarity beneath the distortion.

 Oldest Sea – A Birdsong, A Ghost (2023)